HaneAni/Chess-SDL2-master/README.md

 **Compile and run**

-* go to the Chessup-Master-Demo directory.
+* Go to the Chessup-Master-Demo directory.
-* run Chessup-Master-Demo.exe
+* Run Chess.exe
-* you can compile and run the tests project located at Chessup-Master-Demo/Chessup-Master-Demo.cbp.
+* You can compile and run the tests project located at Chessup-Master-Demo/Chessup-Master-Demo.cbp.

 **Ingame commands:**